 Since childhood, I have loved kidney beans and this stew with coconut milk was one of the best I have eaten.

 The food came in 3 specific paper bags within a box with clear recipes.
-The recipes and the bags were numbered so you knew exactly which ingredients to use for which recipe.
+The recipes and the bags are numbered so you know exactly which ingredients to use for which recipe.
 The recipes I had picked were easy and quick and the step by step recipe instructions helped.
 The two meals I have cooked so far were impressive.
 It was good to have all the ingredients ready in the fridge for planned meals after a long day at work.

 Overall, the variety of vegetarian recipes and the quality of the products received so far are very good and I am looking forward to continuing my subscription after the Christmas holidays.

 You may wish to try more Pasta recipes listed on my blog:

 - Fusili pasta with vegetables cooked in Instant Pot